robie1373/phoneCodeOscillator/README.md

 # phoneCodeOscillator

-This project is to create a tiny Code Oscillator that can be plugged into the headphone jack of a smartphone.
-Connect a small paddle to the input jack and the smartphone to the output jack and you should be abble to send code into an app on your phone for practice.
+This project is to create a tiny Code Oscillator / Keyer that can be plugged into the headphone jack of a smartphone.
+Connect a small paddle, key or cootie to the input jack and the smartphone to the output jack and you should be abble to send code into an app on your phone for practice.

-__Important note: I have not had a chance to build this circuit or run the code yet.
-This is all speculative at this point.
-I'll update here as I get things tested and proven.
-Edit: 26 Dec 2015 - The code verifies in Arduino IDE under the appropriate board at least.
-That's about all I can prove at this point.__

 ## Features

 * Tiny in size
 * Battery powered (Trinket versions)
 * Charge through micro-USB (Trinket versions)
-* (Maybe) a second output port for monitoring with headphones
+* A second output port for monitoring with headphones
-* (Maybe) a pieze buzzer for monitoring
+* A 8 Ohm speaker or pieze buzzer for monitoring.
+Switch between headphones or speaker.
-* Should support Iambic or single paddle mode
+* Supports Iambic or single paddle or straight key modes
-* should support a variety of sending speeds
+* Supports a variety of sending speeds
-* should have configurable sidetone pitch
+* Has configurable sidetone pitch
-* sidetone should be fairly pleasant and smooth
+* sidetone is pleasant and smooth
+* Built on an Arduino clone, so the sky is the limit.
+Suggest a feature!

 ## Hardware designs